 - John Schwartzman.
 File this guy, like David Shire, into the "extended family" category.
 Jason's much older half-brother isn't a Coppola by blood, but this in-demand director of photography (Armageddon, Seabiscuit, The Amazing Spider-Man, etc.) apprenticed under the legendary Italian cinematographer Vittorio Storaro.
 And Storaro shot four of Francis Ford Coppola's pictures between 1979 and 1989, right when Schwartzman was starting his career.
 Coincidence?
 Or a little family favor?

 - Roman Coppola.
-Francis' other surviving child (son Gian-Carlo was killed in a boating accident in 1986) has struggled to make his own films.
-He directed the stylish if wan CQ and co-wrote The Darjeeling Limited (with cousin Jason Schwartzman) and Moonrise Kingdom (with Wes Anderson).
-A new film starring Schwartzman, Charlie Sheen and Bill Murray is in the works.
+Francis's other surviving child (son Gian-Carlo was killed in a boating accident in 1986) has struggled to make his own films.
+He directed the stylish if wan CQ and cowrote The Darjeeling Limited (with cousin Jason Schwartzman) and Moonrise Kingdom (with Wes Anderson).
+A new film starring Schwartzman, Charlie Sheen, and Bill Murray is in the works.

 - Carmine Coppola.
-Francis' father, the true patriarch of the Coppola tribe, was a well-known flutist and orchestra conductor in his day.
-But as a film composer late in life, pretty much all his work came from his son: Apocalypse Now, The Outsiders, Godfather III, even The Black Stallion, which Coppola fils produced.
+Francis's father was a well-known flutist and orchestra conductor in his day.
+But as a film composer late in life, pretty much all his job offers came from his son: Apocalypse Now, The Outsiders, Godfather III, even The Black Stallion, which Coppola fils produced.